One week of in-depth lectures on the art and craft of writing an engaging romance novel.

 Emily Colin is the New York Times bestselling author of The Memory Thief, as well as the author of The Dream Keeper's Daughter, published by Ballantine Books.
-Her latest book, Sword of the Seven Sins, launched last summer, and the sequel releases in August 2021.
+The latest book in her best selling Seven Sins series was released last August.

-In addition to her extensive experience publishing her novels, she's edited two YA fiction anthologies, published three non-fiction books, helped start two publishing companies, and worked as a magazine editor.
+In addition to her extensive experience publishing her novels, she's edited a YA fiction anthology, published three non-fiction books, helped start two publishing companies, and worked as a magazine editor.